andrelucas/katacoda-scenarios/provisioning-storage/001-hosts-and-nodes.md

 status of the cluster and establish consensus.
 Check out the nodes in this cluster:

 `storageos node ls --format "table {{.Name}}\t{{.Address}}\t{{.Capacity}}"`{{execute}}

+Once all the nodes in the cluster report a capacity, the cluster is ready for you to work with.